-x 1 2 3 P ( x ) 0.70 0.24 0.06
+x 1 2 3 4 5 P (x) 0.6

-- a) Calculated the expected value of X. - b) Interpret the meaning of the expected value of X in context.
+c) Calculate and interpret the meaning of the expected value of X in context.
 (Hint: Expected value is a long-run average.)

-c) Calculated the variance and the standard deviation of X.
+d) Calculate the variance and the standard deviation of X. Then interpret the standard deviation of X.